ViennaRNA/forgi/doc/tess_tutorial.rst

     CGCUUCAUAUAAUCCUAAUGAUAUGGUUUGGGAGUUUCUACCAAGAGCCUUAAACUCUUGAUUAUGAAGUG
     (((((((((...(((((((.......)))))))........((((((.......))))))..)))))))))

-The reported 2D structure is extracted from the annotations of MC-Annotate.
-Pseudoknots are removed using the knotted2nested.py script which is included with the generous permition of Dr. Sandra Smit.
+The reported 2D structure is extracted from the annotations of MC-Annotate [1].
+Pseudoknots are removed using the knotted2nested.py script which is included with the generous permition of Dr. Sandra Smit [2].
 Users making use of the 3D-to-2D facilities of the ``tess`` package should cite the articles listed in the citations section at the bottom of this page.

 One can also create and dump the graph structure itself::